 The Other Darrin: Rhea Perlman (best known as Carla Tortelli from Cheers) replaced Brenda Vaccaro as the voice of Ardeth in the second season for two episodes.

 Rerun: The show was in reruns on Comedy Central back in the early 2000s, but the show has since vanished from the airwaves (at least in America).
-The entire series (including the webisodes) have been released on DVD.
+The entire series (including the webisodes) has been released on DVD.

-Perhaps the best joke of the Webisodes had Jay muttering how ABC, FOX, and Comedy Central all literally kicked him out.
+Uncanceled: Fox picked up the show after ABC dropped it, but sadly, after 10 episodes, they also did the same.
+Perhaps the best joke of the Webisodes had Jay muttering how ABC, Fox, and Comedy Central all literally kicked him out.

-What Could Have Been: "Every Doris Has Her Day" was going to use Cat Stevens's songs from Harold and Maude instead of "A Bicycle Built for Two", to spoof the growing friendship between Jay and Doris, but the producers couldn't get the rights.
+"Every Doris Has Her Day" was going to use Cat Stevens's songs from Harold and Maude instead of "A Bicycle Built for Two", to spoof the growing friendship between Jay and Doris, but the producers couldn't get the rights.

-Cyrus was going to make a second appearance if the series continued.
+Cyrus, Alice's cheating husband who left her after he cut an album that blatantly revealed that he was unfaithful to her, was going to make a second appearance if the series continued.